-The vision behind the ZEST program is to impart quality education, character building, and transfer of life skills.
-The aim is to equally engage and involve them at a level to step forward into practical life with full confidence, and as a useful member of society.So that they ultimately play their effective role in ensuring a positive change in the society.
+The vision behind ZEST program is to impart quality education, character building, transfer of life skills to students and to engage them into practical life with full confidence.

 1. Scholarship scheme for poor but talented students to help them continue their education till destiny while keeping their dignity unharmed